sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

-users, networkException is a high school student who maintains various open source projects including some related to Matrix, Henri and Charles are working on two unrelated social media platforms built on top of Matrix, and that was just a some of the participants in the barcamp which itself a small subset of all the conference attendees.
+users, networkException is a high school student who maintains various open source projects including some related to Matrix, Henri and Charles are working on two unrelated social media platforms built on top of Matrix, and that was just a some of the participants in the barcamp which itself was a small subset of all the conference attendees.

 # Talks and Workshops